aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotx-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTX to EXCEL or Online App" h2="Export DOTX to EXCEL via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include DOTX to EXCEL conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to EXCEL.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+The need to convert DOTX to EXCEL arises when users need to access the data stored in a DOTX file in a more user-friendly format.
+EXCEL is a widely used format for data storage and manipulation.
+It is easy to use and provides a lot of features for data analysis and visualization.
+Therefore, it is often preferred over other formats for data storage and manipulation.

+<h2>How Aspose.Total helps for dotx to excel conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides powerful document manipulation and conversion features.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOTX to EXCEL.
+Aspose.Words for C++ can be used to export DOTX to HTML, and Aspose.Cells for C++ can be used to convert HTML to EXCEL.
+Both APIs are feature-rich, powerful and easy to use, and can be easily integrated into C++ applications.
+With Aspose.Total for C++, users can easily convert DOTX to EXCEL with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}